kanhaiyadav/Ai-Chat-Editor-Exporter/README.md

 **Messages not loading**:

--   Reload the extension: `chrome://extensions` → reload Chat2Pdf
+-   Reload the extension: `chrome://extensions` → reload ExportMyChat
 -   Verify chat has messages
 -   Refresh the chat page
 -   Check if content script is running (console should show initialization logs)

 **PDF export issues**:

+-   Extra margin on the right side: Refresh the page and try to re-export.
 -   Verify at least one message is selected
 -   Check all settings are valid (colors, fonts, etc.)
 -   Try different layouts (Chat, Q&A, Document)